The Best Way to Stretch: Make Unparalleled Change with a Power Band

 When is the best time to stretch?

 The best time to stretch depends on why you are stretching in the first place.
 If it’s to decrease the risk of injury during sport and activity, then clearly before and most likely afterwards will help.
 Interestingly, stretching the night before activity will also help best prepare your body for action.
-Stretching before going to sleep prompts your body to make lasting change overnight.
+This will prompt your body to make lasting change overnight.
 If done correctly, you should expect to wake up more mobile than days you didn’t stretch beforehand.

 How often should I stretch?

 Similar to the above question, stretching needs to fit into your life, not define it.
 Sure, if you’re dealing with an ache or pain you may need to find the time.
 Otherwise do it when you can.
 Remember, daily change is the goal, not just daily stretching.
-You shouldn’t feel you need to stretch just for the sake of it.
-If you stretch every day and aren’t seeing genuine progress then something is missing in your program or approach.
+You shouldn’t feel the need to stretch just for the sake of it.
+If you stretch every day and aren’t seeing genuine progress then something is amiss with your program or approach.
 With this in mind, the amount of time you stretch should really just relate to how much progress you’re looking for.
-If you only have 2 minutes to commit each day then clearly results will take a little longer.
+If you only have 2 minutes available each day then clearly results will take a little longer.
 Do more if you want more change or faster results.

 9 Of The Best Power Band Stretches